cjdelisle/cjdns/README.md

     sudo apt-get install nodejs git build-essential

-Installing [Node.js](http://nodejs.org/), although preferable, is not strictly necessary.
-If Node.js is unavailable or an unacceptable version, it will be downloaded and built in the source tree.

 #### OS X:

 On OS X, you must install the Command Line Developer Tools.
 If